ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 Silent notifications do not appear on the device screen.
 These notifications are received by the application in the background, which wakes up the application for up to 30 seconds to perform the specified background task.
 A user might not be aware of the notification arrival.

-To handle the silent push notifications use the `didReceiveRemoteNotification_fetchCompletionHandler` method.
+To handle silent push notifications, use the `didReceiveRemoteNotification_fetchCompletionHandler` method.

 ```
 func application(application: UIApplication, didReceiveRemoteNotification userInfo: [NSObject : AnyObject], fetchCompletionHandler completionHandler: (UIBackgroundFetchResult) -> Void) {